PNC Bank

 Research and Constraints

-When building a new Zelle home page, I wanted to start by understanding the requirements of Zelle’s owner, Early Warning Services (EWS).
+When building a new Zelle home page, I started by understanding the requirements of Zelle’s owner, Early Warning Services (EWS).
 Those considerations are as follows:

 After exploring the constraints and requirements set by EWS, I decided to research how other banks designed their Zelle home page.
-Most of PNC’s competitors showed a preview of the user’s activity.
+I found that of PNC’s competitors showed a preview of the user’s activity.
 While collecting information on how other banks design their page, I also asked the users about their experiences with competitors’ interfaces.
-The majority of those I polled said they most enjoyed having the preview of their activity because they weren’t always going to Zelle to make a payment but to check the status of previous transactions.
+The majority of those I polled said they most enjoyed having a preview of their activity because it gave them easy access to check the status of their previous transactions.
+Knowing that users like to look back at old transactions prompted me to ask what else they use the Zelle page for.
+I found that people liked to see previous transactions and contacts to inform future transactions.
+For example, if they hadn’t Zelled someone in a while, they liked to select contacts from their previous activity to make sure they were sending money to the right person.

 With the above constraints and research findings, I made the following design decisions and created the icons and layouts below.

-1. Users don’t always use Zelle to send or request money, so it should no longer take up the majority of the screen.
+Users don’t always use Zelle to send or request money, so it should not take up most of the screen.

-2. Users want to see their previous activity.
+Users want to see their previous activity to inform future activity.

 Interaction Design

-My main goal at the start of my internship was to learn about animations and interaction design.
+When I started my internship I was interested in learning about animations and interaction design.
 To learn this, I was tasked with designing a new loading animation to show users that Zelle was in the process of sending their payment.

 My first design showed circles moving around the user’s profile image.
-After researching, I discovered that rotating animations give users anxiety because they believe the action they took is not working.
+After presenting my design during a weekly critique with my team, I discovered that rotating animations often give users nervous because they believe the action they took is not working.
+Since banking and finances can be sensitive for many people, I wanted to avoid causing extra anxiety for users.

-Because of this, I decided to re-design my animation to represent the action of sending money more accurately.
-This resulted in the following animation with a series of circles around the user’s profile that changed opacity.
+After receiving this feedback from my teammates, I continued to brainstorm other animations to use.
+I ended on the following animation, which has a series of circles around the user’s profile picture that change opacity.
 The changing opacity creates an outward motion meant to replicate sending money to someone else.
 My design was implemented, and the following video is screen-recorded from the PNC mobile app.

 Additional Projects

-At PNC, I also worked on two group projects still considered confidential.
+At PNC, I also worked on two group projects that are confidential.
 The first project involved implementing a loan and mortgage dashboard and payment flow into the mobile application.
 I worked with one other design intern and a product management intern.
-We selected this project based on research reports that said users were disappointed that they could not pay their loans on the mobile app.
+We selected this project based on internal research reports that said users were disappointed that they could not pay their loans on the mobile app.

 The second group project I worked on was my capstone.
-We wanted to create a product for students that promotes financial literacy and helps them learn how to build their credit.
+We wanted to create a product for students that promotes financial literacy and helps them learn how to build credit.
 I worked on this project with one product management intern and two design interns.
-We created an onboarding process that tests users on their financial literacy.
-The results of the quiz is then used to populate a dashboard with curated finance facts based on the knowledge established in the quiz.
+We created an onboarding process that tests users’ financial literacy and curates finance facts based on the knowledge established in the quiz.

 For more information on these two projects, please reach out.